-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+- 1. Follow the safety guidelines listed in Safety instructions on page 66. - 2.
+Follow the procedure listed in Before working inside your system on page 67. - 3.
 Remove the air shroud.

 Press the release tab and slide the graphical processing unit (GPU) card holder out of the chassis.